How Low Emission Zones work

-- The vehicle was manufactured, or registered under the Vehicle Excise and Registration Act 1994, for the first time at least 30 years ago
+- was manufactured, or registered under the Vehicle Excise and Registration Act 1994, for the first time at least 30 years ago,

-- The vehicle is no longer in production
+- is of a type no longer in production, and

-- The vehicle has been historically preserved or maintained in its original state and has not undergone substantial changes in the technical characteristics of its main components.
+- has been historically preserved or maintained in its original state and has not undergone substantial changes in the technical characteristics of its main components.